The Forest Filtration of a Graph: Introduction

 \section{Introduction}

 Given a simple graph $G$, the sets of edges that induce acyclic graphs form a simplicial complex, the independence complex of the graphic matroid associated to the graph.
-This complex is pure of dimension $n-k(G)-1$ and has the homotopy type of the wedge of $T_G(0,1)$ spheres, where $T_G(x,y)$ is the Tutte polynomial of the graph (see \citep{bjornermatroidshella}).
+This complex is pure of dimension $n-k(G)-1$ and has the homotopy type of the wedge of $T_G(0,1)$ spheres, where $T_G(x,y)$ is the Tutte polynomial of the graph (see \citep{bjornermatroidshella}) and $k(G)$ is the number of connected components of the graph.
 If instead of edges we take vertices, we get a complex $\mathcal{F}_\infty(G)$ which does not have to be pure and can, for example, have the homotopy type of a wedge of spheres of different dimension, as it does for the complex associated to the $k$-complete multipartite graph for $k\geq3$.
 This complex, defined in \citep{tesiszuffi} but not studied, is part of a filtration of complexes associated to the graph:

-where for each $d$ we take as simplices the set of vertices which induce acyclic graphs of maximum degree at most $d$.
-The case $d=0$ is the independence complex and the case $d=1$ is also called the $2$-independence complex \citep{salvetti2015}.
-To the best of our knowledge, the cases $2\leq d<\infty$ have not been studied before.